bicycle-codes/envelope/README.md

 This is assuming that all the users of the app are well behaved, and not giving out envelopes willy nilly. :thinking:

+**⚠️ possible attack vector** -- what if there is an adversarial user of the app?
+Could keep it by invitation only.

 ## keystore
 The envelopes and encrypted messages pair with a [keystore](https://github.com/fission-codes/keystore-idb) instance on your device.